vacp2p/rfc/content/docs/rfcs/35/README.md

 parties SHOULD set `protocol-id` to `0` to reduce metadata leakages and indicate that the message is an *after-handshake* message.

-It is recommended that each party attaches an (unencrypted) ephemeral key in `handshake-message` to every message sent.
+Each party SHOULD attach an (unencrypted) ephemeral key in `handshake-message` to every message sent.
 According to [Noise processing rules](http://www.noiseprotocol.org/noise.html#processing-rules), this allows updates to the shared secret key by hashing the result of an ephemeral-ephemeral Diffie-Hellman exchange every 1-RTT communication.